Significance

 In addition to our resin sourcing commitments, we are working to incorporate more sustainable non-plastic raw materials into our products, such as the use of fiber pulp and Aluminum foil.

-Of all the wood fiber used in our products in 2022, 99% has been certified by the Sustainable Forestry Initiative® for sustainable forest management practices, and 18% of the Aluminum sourced for our products was certified by the Aluminum Stewardship Initiative.
+Of all the wood fiber used in our products in 2024, over 99% has been certified by the Sustainable Forestry Initiative® for sustainable forest management practices, and 4% of the Aluminum sourced for our products was certified by the Aluminum Stewardship Initiative.

 ISCC Plus Certification